Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-In this section, we further explore the benefits of using Cayley graphs and why they have been used as a conduit in a number of over-squashing approaches \cite{banerjee2022oversquashing, shirzad2023exphormer, deac2022expander}.
-In particular, we explore the implications of the expansion properties in regards to the truncated Cayley graphs used by~\citet{deac2022expander}.
-In contrast to this, we examine the benefits of using the complete and regular Cayley graph structure through the lens of overfitting as per the recent work of \citet{bechler2023graph}.
+In this section, we formalise the topological properties of expander graphs and why they have been used as a conduit in a number of over-squashing approaches \cite{banerjee2022oversquashing, shirzad2023exphormer, deac2022expander}.
+In particular, we focus on the Cayley graph expander family as constructed by \citet{deac2022expander}.
+Furthermore, we importantly anaylse the impact on the topological properties of the truncated Cayley graphs as used by \citet{deac2022expander}.
+In contrast to this, in the appendix, we examine an alternative benefit to Cayley graphs being regular graphs through the lens of the recent work of \citet{bechler2023graph}.